llaske/sugarizer/README.md

 * Runs completely offline, without accessing any server
 * Some features (like collaboration) do a require network connection

+To run **Sugarizer Application on Android**, download it on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizer), [Amazon Store](http://www.amazon.com/gp/product/B00NKK7PZA) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.olpc_france.sugarizer).
+You could also build yourself the Sugarizer Application APK using instruction below.

+To run **Sugarizer Application on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Application IPA using instructions below.

+To run **Sugarizer Application on Windows 10**, download it on [Windows Store](https://www.microsoft.com/store/apps/9nblggh4r782).
+You could also build yourself the Sugarizer Windows Application using instructions below.

+To run **Sugarizer Application as Chrome Web App**, download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sugarizer/omfgclgehghdlloggibhgicnlldjiboo) or use the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) and use the Sugarizer directory as the target for the unpacked application.

-To run **Sugarizer Application on your PC** (GNU Linux/Mac OS/Windows), close any running instances of Chrome and re-launch it using the command line:
+To run **Sugarizer Application from the Web Browser** (GNU Linux/Mac OS/Windows), close any running instances of Chrome and re-launch it using the command line:

     chrome --allow-file-access-from-files index.html